olaniyi2oguns/Workplace-11/README.md

 ![status](./image/git-status.jpg)

-In the new branch you created, create the following directories:
+In the new branch, create the following directories:

 Playbooks